 Mayor Guernsey and City Administrator Williams stated this subcommittee was created with the intent to not be open to public involvement.

-council members Payne, Perrow and Arbenz voted to ask the legislature to limit the public’s right to public information and lift the 1% property tax cap.
+#2.
+Last November, during the Gig Harbor city council Intergovernmental Affairs Committee meeting the council members Payne, Perrow and Arbenz voted to ask the legislature to limit the public’s right to public information and lift the 1% property tax cap.
 Lifting the 1% property tax cap provides the opportunity to increase property taxes.

 Last December, the entire council voted unanimously to ask the legislature to limit the public’s right to public information and to lift the property tax cap.
 These items were not listed on the council agenda and nobody had any idea what was being voted for.